 - What life circumstances and material conditions affect bodily states?
 That is, what effects do factors such as economic conditions, urban infrastructure, religious practice, and kinship relations play in exposure to toxins like lead?
 What other phenomena might interact with toxins or influence bodily states such as obesity, diabetes, and ADHD?
 How do research participants themselves understand the forces that shape their well-being?
 These questions will be addressed through ethnographic research among ELEMENT participant families.

 - How can ethnographic and biological data be combined in accounts of bodily states?
-My preliminary research suggests some directions for this exploration.
-This project requires refashioning received categories, such as the concept of exposure and the nature/culture divide, and will draw on my ethnographic research, ELEMENT data, existing theoretical literature, and collaboration with ELEMENT scientists.
+Dr. Roberts’ preliminary research suggests some directions for this exploration.
+This project requires refashioning received categories, such as the concept of exposure and the nature/culture divide, and will draw on her ethnographic research, ELEMENT data, existing theoretical literature, and collaboration with ELEMENT scientists.

-We have produced more than 7,000 fieldnotes on the participants’ life in Mexico.
-Each fieldnote is a detailed description of the conversations and ethnographic observations that the P.I (prof. Elizabeth Roberts) had with the study participants.
+She has produced more than 7,000 fieldnotes on the participants’ life in Mexico.
+Each fieldnote is a detailed description of the conversations and ethnographic observations that Dr. Roberts had with the study participants.
 By now we have already imported all the mentioned data into ATLAS.
 In January 2016 we started coding each fieldnote and organizing the list of codes– doing weekly housekeeping.